When HearQA Fits: AI Copilot Risk by Platform

 In short

 HearQA fits unproctored courses, take-home tests, video interviews on Zoom/Meet/Teams, sales calls, and practice rehearsals.
 It does NOT fit webcam-proctored exams (AWS OnVUE, Proctorio finals), AI-screened video platforms (HireVue async), managed coding interviews (Karat), or full-screen-share coding rounds — for those, use the Practice scenario to prepare beforehand.
-Q1 2026 update: the AI-cheating wave (~35% of candidates per Fabric) has driven recruiters to bring back in-person rounds (Google, McKinsey, top banks) and sharpen detection of eye-gaze drift, voice-timing flatlines, and on-screen reading — phone position and speaking in your own words now matter as much as which platform you're on.
+Q1 2026 update: the AI-cheating wave (~35% of candidates per Fabric) has driven recruiters to bring back in-person rounds (Google, McKinsey, top banks) and sharpen detection of eye-gaze drift and voice-timing flatlines — preparation now matters more than presence on the call.

 Platform fit at a glance